 Before you visit

 Give yourself plenty of time to get to HMP Belmarsh; please aim to arrive at least 45 minutes before the visit time.
-You must book in no more than 20 minutes after the start of the visits session, or you will not be allowed entry to the prison.
+You must book in no later than the start of the visits session, or you will not be allowed entry to the prison.

 You will need to bring identification with you - please see the list of appropriate ID below.
 You will also need to bring a £1 to use in the locker where your belongings will be kept while you are on the visit.
 (The £1 is refunded.)
 No change is provided by the Visitor Centre.